armory/documentation/_spinnaker/install.md

 Make sure you have a kubernetes cluster with a minimum of **15 GB** of memory and **8 CPU's** total _available_ to be used by Spinnaker.
 At least a single node should have 4 GB and 1 CPU available.

-## Installing Armory Halyard
+## Install Armory Halyard

-You can install Armory's version of Halyard directly on Mac OSX, or use Docker to run Halyard and its command line.
+You can install Armory's version of Halyard directly on macOS, or use Docker to run Halyard and its command line.

 See also [Armory Halyard configuration](/spinnaker-install-admin-guides/configure-halyard/).

-### On Mac OSX
+### Install Armory Halyard for macOS

 #### Before You Start